Finally! A Frame for Wood Panels!

 Floaterframe is the only do-it-yourself frame specifically designed for wood panels.
 Other frames on the market often damage the wood panel, are difficult to attach, and are rarely the correct profile.
 After years of receiving inquiries from artists struggling with existing frames, Ampersand focused on developing the perfect solution to frame artwork created on a wood cradled panel.
-Floaterframes are designed to fit 7/8" and 1.5" cradles, 3/4" canvas and flat panels!
+Floaterframes are available in depths to fit 7/8" and 1.5" cradles.
+The 7/8" depth models also accommodate 3/4" canvas and flat panels!

 Made with premium hardwood, the quality of floaterframe is immediately evident.
 Every detail has been designed and engineered to give you a simple, all-in-one framing solution that protects your artwork while giving it the finished look it richly deserves.

 The expanded frame base allows you to attach the artwork in the center of the panel cradle frame.
 This minimizes the damage to your artwork that can occur with conventional frames.

 The deeper rabbet provides the perfect depth to position the face of your artwork just below the frame edge for 7/8” and 1½” profile artwork.
 This protects your artwork while displaying it at its best.